Application for right of permanent residence for British citizens

 - Information on cohabiting, such as a tenancy agreement showing that you have lived together with a partner for at least two years

-- Documents on family ties (documents must be legally authenticated if they were issued in a country other than a Nordic country or an EU member state), e.g. a marriage certificate, birth certificate or other similar type of document indicating family ties
+- Document on family ties, such as a marriage certificate, birth certificate or other similar type of document indicating family ties.

-- For spouses and registered partnerships, a document that indicates that the family tie or registered partnership existed before the end of the transition period, i.e. 31 December 2020
+- For spouses and registered partnerships, a document that indicates that the family relationship or registered partnership existed before the end of the transition period (31 December 2020).

 - A passport photo of the child, complying with the photo guidelines issued by the police, or a photograph retrieval code you received from a photo shop